 Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
 It must demonstrate a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart".
 A completed copy of the "Exhibit Skills & Knowledge Sheet" must accompany the project.
-Skills sheets are for judging purposes only and will not be returned to the exhibitor.
+(This can be found in the Static Project Record Sheets section) Skills sheets are for judging purposes only and will not be returned to the exhibitor.

 - Circuit board 6" by 6" of Series/Parallel Circuit

 - Electromagnet

 - Galvanometer

 - Poster board (22" by 28")

-- Display (appropriately sized for displayed equipment)

-• Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Electricity Excitement Book 1 or Investigating Electricity Book 2, Purdue Extension website Level 1 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+- Display (appropriately sized for displayed equipment) - Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Electricity Excitement Book 1 or Investigating Electricity Book 2, Purdue Extension website Level 1 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
 Refer to the Written Report Scorecard, 4-H 824, to determine expected items to be included.